YunanWu2168/GAN_MotionRemoval/README.md

 where Y^ is the output of the generator G - the generated liver images, and Y is the corresponding ground truth images.

-and L_Mi is the feature loss, which has been defined above, L_GAN_G is the adversarial loss of generator, defined as,
+and L_Mi is the feature loss, which will be defined in the next subsection, L_GAN_G is the adversarial loss of generator, defined as,

 <p align="center">
   <img src="https://user-images.githubusercontent.com/23268412/121282465-30dbd280-c89f-11eb-92c0-8b6bbc6a95b5.png" />